marcoscz1995/CrowdMarker/README.md

 ### Prerequisites
 - [Python 3](https://www.python.org/downloads/)
 - A TA or Professor level account on [Crowdmark](https://crowdmark.com/)
-- A Linux distro with root priviliges.
+- A Linux distro with root privileges.
 These instructions will use Debian compatibles OSs but can be changed for any distro.
 - (Optional) [Python venv](https://docs.python.org/3/library/venv.html) is shipped with Python 3 but for some reason some distros separate it out into a separate package, such as python3-venv on Ubuntu/Debian.
 Sorry Linux users, but you will have to install this if you haven't already.